 One of the best things about Opera VPN, besides it being free, is the ability to unblock Netflix libraries.
 We’ve tested that successfully with all three continents.
 The speeds varied from excellent to poor, which means that in some cases you might be able to stream UHD (4K) one day and struggle with an SD stream another day.

 Also, Opera VPN proxy is not your choice if you need country-specific content.
-You will never know where you will end up when pressing Europe or Asia, which is why finding some rare local show can be a bit of a problem.
-But the best part is that you can test everything yourself for free and keep using it or find something better suited for Netflix, Hulu, BBC iPlayer or another streaming platform.
+You will never know where you will end up when pressing Europe or the Americas, which is why finding some rare local show can be a bit of a problem.
+But the best part is that you can test everything yourself for free and keep using it or find something better suited for Netflix, Hulu, or another streaming platform.

-Having in mind the WebRTC leaks and the Chinese ownership mentioned above, we strongly advise against using Opera VPN proxy in China, Saudi Arabia, Iran, North Korea, or any other country with restricted internet freedom.
+Having in mind the Chinese ownership mentioned above, we strongly advise against using Opera VPN proxy in China, Saudi Arabia, Iran, North Korea, or any other country with restricted internet freedom.

 If you do something that doesn’t please the regime, you can be sure that there are logs that Opera openly admits to keeping.
 And with your true IP address, finding the person behind it becomes much less of a problem.